2017 Historic Zoar Village Program Guide

 GROUP TOURS & EVENTS

 Group Tours Group tours may be booked any time of the year.
-Tour our historic museums with a costumed guide for $7/adult for groups with 10+ or $8/adult for groups under 10.
-Add a tour of the Zoar Church for $5o.
+Groups of 10 or more may tour our historic museums with a costumed guide for $7/adult and $4/child.
+Add a tour of the Zoar Church for $50.
 Allow for an additional half hour for this presentation and organ performance.
 Call 330-874-3011 for availability.

 Group Tour Lunch Options Enjoy a boxed lunch in the Zoar Schoolhouse from local eatery Simply Cinnamon or choose a German menu catered by Benson's Market and Catering.